spr-networks/mesh_extension/ARCHITECTURE.md

 When a mesh node gets a wifi connect, disconnect, or password failure, it will use its api key to report the event to the main router, which will handle it accordingly.

+During startup, the main SPR API will re-create mesh state by polling all leaf routers once (see /allLeafStations).

+The poll fixes an edge case where the main SPR API has restarted but a wifi client is still connected to a mesh node.
+Under those conditions the wifi client would not dhcp and the SPR API would be unaware of the route for the device.
+By polling, the SPR API re-creates the routing state for that client.